 If you have any questions about the Call for Papers, please email us at email@example.com.

-Submission Guidelines before submitting your proposal to the Call for Papers.
+Please thoroughly read the updated Submission Guidelines before you log in to submit your proposal.
+We have made some new refinements to the session formats and other areas.
 The guidelines outline the submission process, define terms, and provide explanations of information required to submit a proposal.

 The education program covers 32 topic areas related to the professions.
 All proposals must correlate to one of the topic areas.

 Read the full description of each session format offered at the ASHA Convention.
 Proposals may be submitted for any of the following session formats:

 Before submitting your proposal to the Call for Papers, it is extremely important that you read, understand, and agree to follow the principles, guidelines, and procedures outlined in the Author Agreement and Disclosure Policy.